canonical/jimm/doc/jimm-auth.md

 Otherwise, a status OK 200 will be returned, which will reset the cookies max-age to -1, informing the browser to remove the session cookie immediately.

+# Sessions
+## The kind of sessions
+### IdP Sessions
+The IdP will hold a session for the authenticated user, meaning, that should another OAuth flow be processed, if the user has already entered their credentials, they will not be expected to enter them again until the IdP session expires.
+### OAuth Sessions
+OAuth sessions are often referred to as offline sessions, which directly relates to the use of the offline_access scope.
+### Application Sessions

-## How do I configure the session length?
+## JIMM Sessions (Application Sessions): How do I configure JIMM the session length?
 The session length is dependent on the refresh tokens maximum age, which is handled at the IdP level called [offline_access](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess).
 This maximum idle length will be handled at the IdP layer, meaning, if the idle is reached, the refresh session is removed.
 For an example of how keycloak handles this, see [here](https://wjw465150.gitbooks.io/keycloak-documentation/content/server_admin/topics/sessions/offline.html).